-All students are required to download the Respondus Lockdown Browser (see links on first page of syllabus for free download to PC or Mac) in order to complete quizzes in this class.
-The benefit of this is that there is no pesky testing center involved in completing the class.
+All students are required to download the Respondus Lockdown Browser in order to complete quizzes in this class.
+This version does NOT proctor via webcam.
+The benefit of this software is that you can complete work at home without having to go to a testing center.
+Links to download the browser are on the first page of this syllabus.
 Once installed, you would open the program, log in to Blackboard like normal, and navigate to the quiz page for the course to take a quiz.
-The lockdown browser has been used successfully by thousands of students to complete WKU online courses.
+The lockdown browser has been used successfully by thousands of WKU students.